tommybobbins/AWSDevOpsExam/README.md

  * Override build commands in codebuild either via buildspec.yml or buildSpecOverride.
  * Lambda version is defined in appspec.yml
+ * Can provide additional VPC-specific configuration information as part of the CodeBuild project (connect to RDS in a private subnet)

 ### Code Pipeline